POAs and SMSFs

 1. Leave Australia: Your Self-Managed Superannuation Fund must satisfy several residency tests.
 One of those tests is that the SMSF’s ‘central management and control’ remains in Australia.

-However, the ATO allows SMSF members to leave the country for some time.
+However, the ATO allows SMSF members to be away from the country for a short period.
 If a member leaves Australia over that time, the central management and control test may fail.
 Then, the SMSF is no longer a complying SMSF.

 2. Unsound mind: If you lack mental capacity (e.g., dementia), you can no longer remain a trustee of your SMSF.
 Again, your SMSF may need to be more compliant.